gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Official Bedrock Illegal Guide.md

 **Beta 1.17.0.58 - Beta 1.16.210.54 (Experimental)**
 - Powder Snow Buckets can be obtained in 1.17.0.58 through Cauldrons.
 So downgrading these buckets to 1.16.210.54, you can Powder Snow-log non-full blocks by placing the Powder Snow Bucket on the block adjacent to the block you want to snowlog

-**Beta 1.17.0.50**
-- Tying an axolotl to a fence/wall and scooping the axolotl up with a water bucket will not remove the leash knot on the fence/wall and the axolotls will remain unattached and unleashable
-- Leashing Axolotls before scooping them up won't unleash the axolotl
-- By placing a block at the tip of an amethyst cluster, and subsequently removing the supporting block, the shard will remain floating.
-Once it is floating, you can remove the other block.

 **Beta 1.17.0.54 - Beta 1.17.0.52 (UBC)**
 - Downgrading Infested Deepslate from 1.17.0.54 as a block to 1.17.0.52 will turn it into an unknown block.
 Mine up the unknown blocks (make sure they don't stack) and then updating them to 1.21.30 will give you Infested Deepslate as an item

 **Beta 1.17.0.52 (Experimental)**
-- Zombies, Husks, Drowneds, and Zombie Villagers can hold Glow Ink Sacs in their hand.

-**Beta 1.17.0.58**
+- Chunks loaded with the Caves & Cliffs Experiment Toggle and updating it to the official version 1.17.0 will cause the chunks loaded to be elevated when updating.
+All tile entity data will be removed allowing for mobless mob spawners

+**1.17.0**
+- By placing a block at the tip of an amethyst cluster, and subsequently removing the supporting block, the shard will remain floating.
+Once it is floating, you can remove the other block.
 - Dispensing Powder snow into portals (East or North facing portals) will split the portal, leaving behind portal blocks on the layer you placed the powder snow in.

-**1.17.0**
-- *Mining a lit observer will keep its lit state in the inventory.
-Stacking lit observers with normal observers will revert them*
+- Mining a lit observer will keep its lit state in the inventory.
+Stacking lit observers with normal observers will revert them
+- Paintings can overlap with Glow Item Frames, Signs, Banners, and Torches
-- *Vindicators can spawn from Patrols when the world difficulty is set to Hard.
+- Vindicators can spawn from Patrols when the world difficulty is set to Hard.
 Making it possible to obtain Vindicator Patrol followers and Patrol Captains.
-Vindicator Patrol Captains can be distinguished from normal Vindicators with the Discontinued Feature Tweaks texture pack*
+Vindicator Patrol Captains can be distinguished from normal Vindicators with the Discontinued Feature Tweaks texture pack
+- Various Support blocks (e.g. torches, buttons, levers) can be places on Lightning Rod
+- Big Dripleaf can be placed on any block
+- Glow lichen can be placed on farmland and dirt path
+- Hanging Roots can be waterlogged
+- Tying an axolotl to a fence/wall and scooping the axolotl up with a water bucket will not remove the leash knot on the fence/wall and the axolotls will remain unattached and unleashable
+- Using Dispensers to remove the water from bubble columns does not destroy the bubble column itself.
+- Leashing Axolotls before scooping them up won't unleash the axolotl
-- *When a mob is left with only one heart and is simultaneously struck by an Instant Health Potion and an Instant Damage Potion, the mob becomes invincible.
-If the mob appears red and shaking, rejoining the game will restore its normal appearance*
+- When a mob is left with only one heart and is simultaneously struck by an Instant Health Potion and an Instant Damage Potion, the mob becomes invincible.
+If the mob appears red and shaking, rejoining the game will restore its normal appearance

-**Beta 1.17.10.22**
-- Support Blocks can be placed on Candles
+- Inside Woodland Mansions, it is possible to black glow sticks.
+The Black Glow Sticks are a lot rarer and a lot harder to find.
+To find the Glow Sticks you must find the "secret" end portal room within the Woodland Mansion.
+The room is a lot harder to find because it has no indicator to locate it.
+To make things easier for you, go ahead and download the "Mansion X-Ray.mcpack" from the "Texture Pack" folder.
+This pack will x-ray through the dark-oak planks in the woodland mansion.

 **1.17.10.22 - 1.17.10.21 (UBC)**
 - Downgrading all 17 cakes with candles from 1.17.10.22 as a block to 1.17.10.21 will turn them into unknown blocks.
 Mine up the unknown block (making sure that they do not stack) and then updating to 1.21.30 will give you all 17 cakes with candles as a tile item.

 **1.17.10**
-- *Waterlogging stairs or slabs and subsequently breaking them won't update the water, making it possible to create floating water*
+- Waterlogging stairs or slabs and subsequently breaking them won't update the water, making it possible to create floating water
-- *Previously loaded chunks will get 64 bedrock layers if you turn on the "Caves and Cliff" experimental toggle*
+- Previously loaded chunks will get 64 bedrock layers if you turn on the "Caves and Cliff" experimental toggle
+- Support blocks can be placed on Candles
-- *Picking up a fish or anything else that can go in a bucket as it dies, gives you a dead animal in a bucket*
+- Picking up a fish or anything else that can go in a bucket as it dies, gives you a dead animal in a bucket
-- *Placing an end crystal and placing two piston each on different sides and facing the end crystal and activating them at the same time will cause them both to extend, leaving two piston heads in one block*
+- Placing an end crystal and placing two piston each on different sides and facing the end crystal and activating them at the same time will cause them both to extend, leaving two piston heads in one block
-- *Putting something on fire and breaking the block underneath while the game setting "Fire Spreads" is off will make the fire float and it won't distinguish.
-To see floating fire, you can use the Discontinued Feature Tweaks pack from the "Texture Packs" folder*
+- Putting something on fire and breaking the block underneath while the game setting "Fire Spreads" is off will make the fire float and it won't distinguish.
+To see floating fire, you can use the Discontinued Feature Tweaks pack from the "Texture Packs" folder
-- *Using a powder snow bucket on a cauldron filled with powder snow creates a powder snow block directly above the cauldron.
-This deletes any block that was previously occupying the space above it including bedrock.*
+- Using a powder snow bucket on a cauldron filled with powder snow creates a powder snow block directly above the cauldron.
+This deletes any block that was previously occupying the space above it including bedrock.
+- Zombies, Husks, Drowneds, and Zombie Villagers can hold Glow Ink Sacs in their hand.

 **Beta 1.17.20.22**
 - Snow layers stay floating in mid-air if you break the block underneath it

-**Beta 1.17.30.23**
-- Chunks loaded with the Caves & Cliffs Experiment Toggle and updating it to the official version 1.17.0 will cause the chunks loaded to be elevated when updating.
-All tile entity data will be removed allowing for mobless mob spawners
-- Deep warm oceans generate naturally, which will be an unobtainable biome in future versions

 **1.17.32**
-- *Support blocks can be places on Light Blocks*
+- Support blocks can be places on Light Blocks

 **Beta 1.17.40.21**
-- *Flowers in Meadows can replace blocks from structures like village houses, which can make Discontinued Block Formations*
+- Flowers in Meadows can replace blocks from structures like village houses, which can make Discontinued Block Formations

 **1.17.40**
-- *Pushing a button and subsequently breaking it with Silk Touch will give you Pushed Buttons as an item*
+- Pushing a button and subsequently breaking it with Silk Touch will give you Pushed Buttons as an item

+**Beta 1.18.0.24**
+- Deep Warm Oceans can still naturally generate.
+To make deep warm oceans distinguishable, you can use the Discontinued Feature Tweaks texture pack in the "Texture Packs" folder

 **1.18.0**
-- *Updating any world to this version will not generate anything below y=0 if there is no bedrock at y=0*
+- Updating any world to this version will not generate anything below y=0 if there is no bedrock at y=0
-- *Placing walls under floating candles will cause the walls to fully stretch*
+- Placing walls under floating candles will cause the walls to fully stretch
-- *Pushing piglins through a nether portal while they are trying to barter with the player will force them to put the item that was given to them into their offhand, making them dual wielding mobs*
+- Pushing piglins through a nether portal while they are trying to barter with the player will force them to put the item that was given to them into their offhand, making them dual wielding mobs
+- Pushing a villager through a nether portal while it is holding something will make the villager permanently hold the item.
+Do not hold an item that the villager wants once it is permanently holding an item or else it will stop holding it
-- *Scaffolding at y=1 will not update and fall if there is no block below it*
+- Scaffolding at y=1 will not update and fall if there is no block below it
-- *Librarians only require one book&quill instead of two*
+- Librarians only require one book&quill instead of two
-- *Cartographers offer bedrock-specific banner patterns (Bordure Indented, Field Masoned) or the Flower Charge banner pattern on their master level trade*
+- Cartographers offer bedrock-specific banner patterns (Bordure Indented, Field Masoned) or the Flower Charge banner pattern on their master level trade
-- *Butchers have cooked beef, cooked rabbit, and cooked mutton trades*
+- Butchers have cooked beef, cooked rabbit, and cooked mutton trades
-- *Journeyman Armorer do not trade diamonds for emeralds*
+- Journeyman Armorer do not trade diamonds for emeralds
-- *Novice Weaponsmiths do not trade Iron swords for emeralds*
+- Novice Weaponsmiths do not trade Iron swords for emeralds
-- *Apprentice Weaponsmiths trade enchanted iron swords*
+- Apprentice Weaponsmiths trade enchanted iron swords
-- *Journeyman Clerics sell 1 glowstone dust for 4 emeralds*
+- Journeyman Clerics sell 1 glowstone dust for 4 emeralds
-- *Fishermen Boat trades do not change the wood type based on villager biome type, allowing you to obtain fishermen with mismatched wood type boats*
+- Fishermen Boat trades do not change the wood type based on villager biome type, allowing you to obtain fishermen with mismatched wood type boats
-- *Aquifers can generate with missing pieces of water*
+- Aquifers can generate with missing pieces of water
-- *Spikes out of Dripstone Block can spawn on the surface*
+- Spikes out of Dripstone Block can spawn on the surface
-- *Structures like Ocean Ruins often spawn on land*
+- Structures like Ocean Ruins often spawn on land
-- *Some igloos can generate with Redstone Torches facing the wrong way.*
+- Some igloos can generate with Redstone Torches facing the wrong way.
-- *Mountain generation breaks at 2.812.332 blocks away from 0, 0 and replaces everything within a Frozen Peaks or Stony Peaks biome, except Aquifers, with huge lava ravines.
+- Mountain generation breaks at 2.812.332 blocks away from 0, 0 and replaces everything within a Frozen Peaks or Stony Peaks biome, except Aquifers, with huge lava ravines.
 These Aquifers can stretch all the way down to lava height and be on top of the lava without updating it and turning it into Obsidian.
 An example can be found on the Seed: -1485667881, at 2891297 -49 9439.
 On certain iOS devices, Monolith-like terrain generates instead of Lava Ravines.
-These "Monoliths" can go up to the old world height limit, y=256*
+These "Monoliths" can go up to the old world height limit, y=256
-- *(Requires Vanilla Experiments) You can place support blocks on the Skulk Shriekers and Skulk Sensors*
+- (Requires Vanilla Experiments) You can place support blocks on the Skulk Shriekers and Skulk Sensors

 **Beta 1.18.10.24 (Experimental)**
-- *Glow Lichen can be placed on Frog Eggs*
+- Glow Lichen can be placed on Frog Eggs

 **1.18.10**
-- *It is possible to obtain villagers with incorrect trades, such as a fletcher with stone mason trades.
+- It is possible to obtain villagers with incorrect trades, such as a fletcher with stone mason trades.
 To achieve this, follow these steps: First, place 20 beds, with 19 of them corresponding to one type of workstation and 1 bed with a different type of workstation.
 Next, bring 20 villagers to the area where you have set up the beds and workstations.
 Then you have to zombify all the villagers (for a 100% zombification rate, ensure you are in hard mode).
 Once they are zombified, you can cure them.
 If done correctly, one of the villagers should have incorrect trades.
 This occurs because the villager retains their profession after being zombified, but during the curing process, there is a brief moment when they can change professions before returning to their original state.
-Please note that this method does not guarantee a 100% success rate*
+Please note that this method does not guarantee a 100% success rate

 **1.18.10.26 - 1.18.10.22**
 - Downgrading a cartographer with the globe pattern trade from 1.18.10.26 to 1.18.10.22 turns the trade into an empty trade
 - Making a Banner with the Globe Pattern and downgrading to 1.18.10.22 turns the globe banner pattern on the banner into "item.banner.base.x", where "x" represents the color.
 Globe banners will keep the globe banner tag, which means they will revert to normal banners when upgrading back.
 To avoid this, simply place the banners down and break them.
 This will remove the globe banner tag and preserve the "item.banner.base.x" tag

 **1.18.12**
-- *Gravity Blocks will not fall if placed directly above top snow*
+- Gravity Blocks will not fall if placed directly above top snow
-- *Red & Brown Mushroom Blocks, Chorus Plants & Flowers, Iron & Gold Nuggets and Nether Bricks can be placed into the fuel slot in Furnaces*
+- Red & Brown Mushroom Blocks, Chorus Plants & Flowers, Iron & Gold Nuggets and Nether Bricks can be placed into the fuel slot in Furnaces

 **Beta 1.18.20.21 (Experimental)**
-- *Placing Frogspawns before this version and downgrading to 1.18.20.21 will turn them into unknown blocks, mining up the unknown blocks (making sure they do not stack), upgrading back to 1.21.30 will turn them into Frogspawn as an item*
+- Placing Frogspawns before this version and downgrading to 1.18.20.21 will turn them into unknown blocks, mining up the unknown blocks (making sure they do not stack), upgrading back to 1.21.30 will turn them into Frogspawn as an item
-- *Tadpoles only have 2 hearts in 1.18.20.21.
+- Tadpoles only have 2 hearts in 1.18.20.21.
 To prevent the tadpoles from growing you can scoop them up.
-To distinguish them from normal tadpoles, you can use the Discontinued Feature Tweaks pack*
+To distinguish them from normal tadpoles, you can use the Discontinued Feature Tweaks pack

 **Beta 1.18.20.23**
-- *All types of Torches, redstone dust and Glow Lichen can be placed or attached to Brewing Stands*
+- All types of Torches, redstone dust and Glow Lichen can be placed or attached to Brewing Stands
-- *Azalea and Lily Pads don't break if water is flowing next to them*
+- Azalea and Lily Pads don't break if water is flowing next to them

-**Beta 1.18.30.22**
-- Allays can hold leads, which will be discontinued in future versions
-- Allays in this version have 8 hearts/16 health points instead of 10 hearts/20 health points

 **Beta 1.18.30.28**
-- *Older worlds that have areas unexplored since before 1.18 will have corrupted chunks below y=0*
+- Older worlds that have areas unexplored since before 1.18 will have corrupted chunks below y=0

 **Beta 1.18.30.28 - Beta 1.18.30.22 (UBC)**
 - Downgrading Piston Head (Extended Piston), Sticky Piston Head (Extended Sticky Piston), Moving Block (you can use a constant push-pull system by using observer clocks and pistons to obtain the block before logging out), and Tripwire from 1.18.30.28 as a block to 1.18.30.22 will turn them into unknown blocks.
 Mine up the unknown block (making sure that they do not stack) and then updating to 1.21.30 will give you the tile.pistonarmcollision.name, tile.stickypistonarmcollision.name, tile.movingblock.name, and the Tripwire as a tile item.